Kyligence/kylin-tpch/README.md

 ### 1. Clone or Download this repo

-### 2. Download Needed Package & Upload them to S3 Path which suffix is */tars, example: s3://xxx/kylin4/tars
+### 2. Download Packages & Upload them to S3 Path which suffix is */tars, example: s3://xxx/kylin/tars

+> Note: Download packages for decreasing time of installation.

 1. Download Kylin4 package by [official website](https://kylin.apache.org/download/)